GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat-ui/navigation/chat-message-list-router.md

 #### Parameters

-  - url: The URL of the link to preview.
+  - `url`: The URL of the link to preview.

 ### `showFilePreview(fileURL:)`